DSI-HUG/actions/README.md

     #
     # Whether to run the command `npm run release`.
-    # If required, tokens such as RELEASE_NPM_TOKEN and RELEASE_GITHUB_TOKEN can be passed as secrets.
+    # If required, tokens such as NPM_TOKEN and GH_TOKEN can be passed as secrets.
     #
     # @default: false
     #